Embever/embever-iot-library/docs/source/getting_started.rst

 The Embever CaaM development board
 ------------------------------------
-In the process of getting to know the CaaM board, let’s start with a feature highlight.
+In the process of getting to know the CaaM board, let it start with a feature highlight.

 .. figure:: ./img/CaaM_overview.png
   :width: 600